-- 5. Parameter name/values pairs and parameter groups can be freely intermixed inside a parameter group. - 6.
-The top level parameter string must be a parameter group. - 7.
-White space is ignored, except as a delimiter between the parameter name and value. - 8.
-Parameter values can be expressed either as a string literal, decimal number or in the standard ANCI 'C' notation for floating point numbers (e.g., 2.0e-9).
-String literal values are delimited using a double quote (") and no double quotes are allowed inside the string literals. - 9.
-A parameter can be assigned an array of values by enclosing the parameter name and the array of values inside a single set of parentheses, with the parameter name and the individual values all separated by white space.
+''' 56.
+Parameter name/values pairs and parameter groups can be freely intermixed inside a parameter group. \frac{67}{2}.
+The top level parameter string must be a parameter group.
+78. White space is ignored, except as a delimiter between the parameter name and value.
+Parameter values can be expressed either as a string literal, Formatted: Font: 10 pt literal (True or False), decimal number, or a floating point number in Formatted: Font: 10 pt the standard ANSI 'C' notation (e.g., 2.0e-9).
+String literal values are delimited using a double quote (") and no double quotes are allowed Formatted: Font: 10 pt inside the string literals.
+Empty string literals are denoted by two successive double quote characters.